Biological skin cream yields a more even or refined skin tone when applied to Melasma (the mask of pregnancy) and other undesired skin pigmentations.

 Regardless of the treatments used, all will fail if sunlight is not strictly avoided.
 Prudent measures to avoid sun exposure include hats and other forms of shade combined with the application of a broad-spectrum sunscreen at least daily.
 Sunscreens containing physical blockers, such as titanium dioxide and zinc oxide, are preferred over chemical blockers because of their broader protection.
 UV-B, UV-A, and visible light are all capable of stimulating melanogenesis.
 In addition, patients should be forewarned that resolution is gradual and may take many months.

-Mild Exfoliation Combined With Accelerated Skin Renewal & Melanin Inhibition
+Mild Exfoliation Combined With Antioxidants and Accelerated Skin Renewal & Melanin Inhibition

 In an attempt to hasten resolution, many practitioners attempt mild exfoliation with superficial chemical peels.
 The rational is that if melanogenesis is inhibited with bleaching agents and keratinocyte turnover is increased as a reaction to mild exfoliation, the time to resolution can be reduced.
 A number of studies have shown that treating melasma with superficial chemical peels and a bleaching agent is safe and effective.